 Kushan has been a journalist just short of two decades, writing business features for The Hindustan Times and Business Today before moving to The Pioneer.
 He has had a long time fascination with cars which he made into a part of his career by evaluating vehicles for almost a decade.
 If you were to ask him his soft spot for cars he would tell you hot hatchbacks and he still misses his Maruti Zen MPFi pocket rocket from 2001.

-Girish Karkera started his journalism career in 1997 in the Indian Express as a trainee sports correspondent.
-His journey in the world of automotive journalism began just two years later.
-He ended up as one of the earliest employees of Autocar which was setting up shop in India.
-After a six-year stint there, he moved to BBC TopGear India as an Assistant Editor in 2006.
-Having helped set-up the brand, he took over its reigns as Editor in 2009 - a position he maintained till June 2019.
-He is currently working as a Consulting Editor - Automotive for a couple of titles including GQ India.
-Girish has been an ICOTY member since 2010 and was also on the IMOTY jury for a few years.
+Girish Karkera started his journalism career in 1997 as a sports correspondent with the Indian Express.
+His journey in the world of automotive journalism began two years later when he joined the team setting up Autocar India.
+After a six-year stint there, he moved to BBC TopGear India as an Assistant Editor.
+Having helped set-up and tweak the quintessential brand for our audiences, he took over its reigns as Editor in 2009 - a position he held for a decade.
+He is currently the Editor of Times Auto, a weekly supplement of the Times of India newspaper.
+Girish has been an ICOTY member since 2010.
 He was also part of the jury for the World Car of The Year in 2018 and 2019.